atom/language-git/README.md

 1. If the subject line ends with a period
 1. If any non-comment body line goes beyond 72 characters

+## Rebase message keyboard shortcuts

+When rebasing, `git` tells you that you can `p`ick, `r`eword, `e`dit, `s`quash,
+`d`rop or `f`ixup changes.

+With language-git, just pressing the initial letter will switch the verb on the current line to the indicated one, and place the cursor at the start of the current line.

 ## Background

 Originally [converted](http://flight-manual.atom.io/hacking-atom/sections/converting-from-textmate) from the [Git TextMate bundle](https://github.com/textmate/git.tmbundle).